 May 10, 2018

-IMTX 2018 was my seventh participation in the event and my tenth tri at the Ironman distance.
+IMTX 2018 was my seventh time starting in the Woodlands and my tenth full-distance tri.
 Apart from 2014, which I failed to register for, I've done every IMTX, simply because it’s local.
 This year came in after two good races in 2017, with a 9h38 at IMTX 2017 and a 9h32 at IMFL 2017.
 After these, both of which with pretty good runs, I had high aspiration for a break-through performance.

 The race also came at an eventful time in my life, as I’m taking a new job in the fall, relocating to Europe over the summer, getting married shortly, selling my house … In short, preparation competed with a bunch of priorities.
 I imagine those of you doing this while raising children wouldn’t find that very impressive, but it was a bit of challenge for me.